-- Depress the miter lock plate and rotate the miter table until the pointer on the control arm is positioned at 0°. - Release the miter lock plate and securely tighten the miter lock handle. - Remove the sliding miter fence by loosening the set screw and the sliding miter fence knob. - Lay a framing square flat on the miter table.
+- Unplug the saw. - Pull the saw arm all the way down and engage the lock pin to hold the saw arm in transport position. - Loosen the miter lock handle approximately one-half turn. - Depress the miter lock plate and rotate the miter table until the scale indicator on the control arm is positioned at 0°. - Release the miter lock plate and securely tighten the miter lock handle. - Lay a framing square flat on the miter table.
 Place one leg of the square against the fence.
 Slide the other leg of the square against the flat part of saw blade.